CIT28/files/w4/ps0p2.md

 # CS50 Problem Set 0 Part 1
 ## Normals 7 thru 10

-In the video I will walk how to complete this work:
 ### Setup
-- We will continue working in the ps0/normals folder.
+- We will continue working in the ps1/normals folder.
     - Create a file to store the queries name it p2-q.sql and in README.md add an heading for each problem 7 thru 10, commit with message:
       - **COMMIT MESSAGE - "setup complete"**
 ### For each problem you need to do the following